IBM Cloud Docs

 3. Create or retrieve an IBM Cloud API key.
 The API key is used to authenticate with the IBM Cloud platform and to determine your permissions for IBM Cloud services.

 4. Create a variables file that is named terraform.tfvars and specify the IBM Cloud API key that you retrieved.
-In addition, you specify the region where you want your IBM Cloud resources to be created.
+In addition, you can specify the region where you want your IBM Cloud resources to be created.
 If no region is specified, Terraform on IBM Cloud automatically creates your resources in the us-south region.
 Variables that are defined in the terraform.tfvars file are automatically loaded by Terraform when the IBM Cloud Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.

 Because the terraform.tfvars file contains confidential information, do not push this file to a version control system.
 This file is meant to be on your local system only.